 Remember that reaching it is not a competition; each traveler will hike at their own pace, according to their physical condition and degree of acclimatization.

-There is also the option of arriving on horseback; the price of the horse is S/ 100.00 (35.00 USD).
+You can also arrive on horseback; the price of the horse is S/ 100.00 (35.00 USD).

 It is a bit of a strenuous hike (just because of the altitude); organizing your backpack is one of the essential aspects.
 Here is what you need to bring: